Skip to main content

 What is the difference between the MFA in Film, Television and Digital Media program and the low residency MFA Program in Narrative Media?

 The MFA in Film, Television and Digital Media program is an intensive six semester, two-year residential program in which students will be trained in the above-the-line roles of screenwriting, directing and producing.
-They will also have coursework in camera and lighting, editing and production design.
-Students in this program will produce a number of short films, as well as a capstone thesis film or television pilot.
+They will also have coursework in camera and lighting, postproduction, and production design.
+Students in this program will produce a number of short films, as well as a graduate thesis film or a Webseries pilot.
 If you want to learn a comprehensive set of filmmaking skills and can reside in Athens, Georgia, this program may be for you.

 The MFA Program in Narrative Media is a 2 ½-year, five semester low-residency program that offers two tracks: Screenwriting and Narrative Nonfiction Writing.
 Students attend two week-long residencies each year on the Athens campus, one in August and one in January, and then complete the remainder of their work online under the supervision of a faculty writing professor.
 Screenwriting students in this program will develop at least two full-length screenplays or television pilots.
 If you are specifically interested in screenwriting, or are unable to relocate for two years, this program may be for you.
 Please see our MFA in Narrative Media website for more details.